iam-samleung/hkid_ops/rust_hkid_ops/README.md

     - If `must_exist_in_enum` is `false`, a random 1- or 2-letter uppercase prefix is generated.
 - **Unknown/Custom Prefix:**
   Allowed only if `must_exist_in_enum` is `false`.

 ---
+### Performance

+The `generate_hkid` function was benchmarked on an Apple M1 Max (10-core CPU, 64 GB RAM) across four input scenarios:

+- **Specific, known prefix:**
+  `generate_hkid(Some("A"), true)`
+  Generates an HKID using the provided prefix `"A"`, requiring that the prefix is recognized as a standard HKID prefix.

+- **Specific, unchecked prefix:**
+  `generate_hkid(Some("A"), false)`
+  Generates an HKID using the provided prefix `"A"`, performing only format validation without requiring that the prefix appears in the standard prefix list.

+- **Random, known prefix:**
+  `generate_hkid(None, true)`
+  Generates an HKID using a randomly selected standard HKID prefix from the HKID prefix enum.

+- **Completely random prefix:**
+  `generate_hkid(None, false)`
+  Generates an HKID using a randomly generated prefix, which may or may not be a recognized standard prefix.

+For each scenario, the function constructs the HKID prefix, generates six random digits, computes the check digit, and returns the formatted HKID string.
+Invalid or unrecognized prefixes are rejected based on the `must_exist_in_enum` parameter.

+**Throughput:**
+All four scenarios measured approximately **2.2 million operations per second (OPS/sec)** on the specified hardware.

+---
 ## License